GraceGachoka/alx-zero_day/README.md

 My first readme
-This is my first update directly on Giyhub
+This is my first update directly on Github.